jubinjacob03/DvttViz_EQdataset-ReactJS/README.md

 - After creating the new react project copy all files from the repository to that directory.

 # Running the project
-- The Tableau publick link for this [project](https://public.tableau.com/views/Ca-4FINAL/Dashboard1).
+- The Tableau public link for this [project](https://public.tableau.com/views/Ca-4FINAL/Dashboard1).
 - After successfully copying all the files, open any IDE
 - Open a seperate terminal and use the <code>cd</code> command to navigate to the project directory or If you are using VS Code use the built-in terminal.
 - [React-Router-Dom](https://reactrouter.com/en/main) package is used in this project, to install that package use command <code>npm install react-router-dom</code>.